hyaliyun/Google-Docs/website/learn/operators/unary_plus/index.md

 Although unary negation (`-`) also can convert non-numbers, unary plus is the fastest and preferred way of converting something into a number, because it does not perform any other operations on the number.

 Unary plus does the exact same steps as normal [number coercion](/Web/JavaScript/Reference/Global_Objects/Number#number_coercion) used by most built-in methods expecting numbers.
 It can convert string representations of integers and floats, as well as the non-string values `true`, `false`, and `null`.
 Integers in both decimal and hexadecimal (`0x`-prefixed) formats are supported.
 Negative numbers are supported (though not for hex).
 If it cannot parse a particular value, it will evaluate to {{jsxref("NaN")}}.
-Unlike other arithmetic operators, which work with both numbers and [BigInts](/Web/JavaScript/Reference/Global_Objects/BigInt), using the `+` operator on BigInt values throws a {{jsxref("TypeError")}}.
+Unlike other arithmetic operators, which work with both numbers and [BigInts](/Web/JavaScript/Reference/Global_Objects/BigInt), using the `+` operator on BigInt values throws a .

 ## Examples